 6. Being Antisocial

 Spending time alone is great.
 It can be relaxing and peaceful.
 But don’t forget to plan a night with your family and friends every once in a while.
 Being social doesn’t mean you have to be a social butterfly, but longevity experts know that a strong social network will support your health for years.
 Being around people who care about you will increase inner joy.
 After all, laughter is the best medicine.
 (6)

 7. Exposing Yourself to Chemicals

 Chemicals are in everything these days.
 The foods we eat, the beauty products we use, and the laundry detergent we buy.
 It might seem like a hassle, but take the time to read the labels in the products you use.
 These chemicals come along with a long list of dangerous side effects that may be extremely detrimental to your health.
 (7)

 8. Exercising for the Wrong Reasons

 If you’re too focused on losing weight, exercise becomes a chore.
+Is “chronic cardio” the way to better health and long life?
+More than likely, in this situation, you’ll be adding stress to your life instead of curbing it.
 The truth is, staying active can be fun!
 If you want to lose a few pounds to get to a healthy weight, that’s great.
 But don’t stress yourself out while doing it.
 Choose a fun workout like Zumba, spinning, boxing — something that interests you, and try to do it with a more open mindset!
+(8)

 9. Taking Everything Too Seriously

 Try to laugh as often as you can.
 Some things have to be taken seriously, but there are plenty of things that can be lighthearted and fun if you allow it.
 Don’t be afraid to laugh at yourself or look silly!
-Try to find humor in awkward or frustrating situations — It will help reduce your stress and allow you to move on.
+Try to find humor in awkward or frustrating situations, as it will help reduce your stress and allow you to move on.
+(9)